The Way

 This is the Way

 I do not have much of an affinity for pop-culture, but it ought not to be ignored.
-At first blush I think much of it is vacuous.
-But in truth, it says more about who we are, think, and do than we would like to admit.
+At first blush I think much of it is vacuous – empty of significant meaning and purpose (Ecc.
+1:2&14).
+But in truth, our current culture says more about who we are, think, and do than we would like to admit.

 However, saying that, once in a while something comes along that gets my attention, wondering, “Where did that come from?”
 At the moment, “This is the Way” from the Star Wars Mandalorian has caught my curiosity – where did this come from and why is it so prominent in the story line?